Cycling South Africa: the complete guide and itinerary (40k words!)

 Eastern Cape”s highlands

 South Africa is a huge country, even using the whole 3 months of visa you’ll only be able to cycle a small portion of it.
-South Africa is probably (if not certainly) the most geographically diverse country in Africa, its 2,850 kilometers (1,770 miles) long coastline, the Drakensberg mountain range, the desertic Karoo are just a few of its astounding landscape types.
+South Africa is probably (if not certainly) the most geographically diverse country in Africa, its 2,850 kilometers (1,770 miles) long coastline, the Drakensberg mountain range, and the desertic Karoo are just a few of its astounding landscape types.

 The low-lying coastal zone is narrow for much of that distance, soon giving way to a mountainous escarpment (Great Escarpment) that separates the coast from the high inland plateau.
 In some places, notably the province of KwaZulu-Natal in the east, a greater distance separates the coast from the escarpment.
 Although most of the country is classified as semi-arid, it has considerable variation in climate as well as topography.